-- 1. Working individually, students complete the Causes and Consequences of the Influenza Pandemic (Activity 2) activity questions. - 2.
-Lead a class discussion on the role of antigenic drift and antigenic shift in the development of the Spanish influenza virus responsible for the 1918 pandemic. - 3.
+- 1. Students complete the Causes and Consequences of an Influenza Pandemic (Activity 2) activity questions.
+This can be done individually, in small groups, or as a classroom discussion that leads into step 2.
+Activity 2 contains two parts that can be used together or separately.
+See Lesson Resources for suggested resources teachers can use to supplement Part 2 of Activity 2. - 2.
+Lead a class discussion to ensure students understand the role of antigenic shift in the development of pandemic influenza. - 3.
 Working individually students write a brief report on their investigation, including their answers to the guiding question.